The Hidden Benefits of Quitting

 Success—in life, in work, in creative pursuits—is synonymous with keeping our noses to the grindstone as we rack up the requisite 10,000 hours that Malcolm Gladwell popularized.

 Despite its many virtues, though, it is possible to overvalue grittiness.
-Just as important as the discipline to grit is the self-awareness to know when to quit
+Just as important as the discipline to grit is the self-awareness to know when to quit.

 Perseverance is a necessary ingredient for human thriving, but we must be thoughtful about what we’re persevering at and why.
 There’s nothing admirable about working doggedly toward a goal that no longer matters to you, and there’s nothing shameful about reevaluating your path.

 No one wants to feel like a quitter, and it’s especially hard to step back from something we’ve come to see as integral to our identity.
-But not all goals are attainable, and many can cost us too dearly in other aspects of our lives.
+But not all goals are attainable, and many can cost us dearly in other aspects of our lives.
+If a longstanding commitment no longer feels rewarding to you, take those feelings seriously.

 More Videos, Articles, & Podcasts